 Daniel holds a master’s degree in Public Policy from Duke University and bachelor’s degree in Global Studies, Cultural Studies, and Linguistics from the University of Minnesota – Twin Cities.

-He has appeared in several media outlets, including the New York Times, KHOI, and Voice of America.
+He has appeared in several media outlets, including the New York Times and The Nation.
 He has also written for popular platforms such as LobeLog, Foreign Policy in Focus and Zoom In Korea, and has published numerous policy briefs with institutions including the Stimson Center and the United States Institute of Peace.
-He is also the author of AFSC’s Engaging North Korea series – volume I and volume II.
+He is also the author of AFSC’s Engaging North Korea series – volume I, volume II, and volume III.